ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/dbaas_cli.md

 - Install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-getting-started). {{site.data.keyword.cloud_notm}} CLI requires Java SDK 1.7.0.
 The prefix for running commands by using the {{site.data.keyword.cloud_notm}} CLI is `ibmcloud`.
 In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
 Be sure to keep your CLI up-to-date so that you can use all the available commands and flags.

 - Install the {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}} CLI plug-in.
 You can see [Installing the DBaaS CLI plug-in](/docs/services/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-install-dbaas-cli-plugin) for reference.
 If you want to view the current version of your {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}
-CLI plugin, run `ibmcloud plugin show dbaas-cli`.
+CLI plug-in, run `ibmcloud plugin show dbaas-cli`.

 ## CLI plug-in usage command